 As an individual investor, you may find it more difficult to make money through market timing.
 But you could take advantage of market down days if you save regularly, by using pound-cost averaging.

 Committing to making regular contributions

-Regular savings and investment schemes can be an effective way to benefit from pound-cost averaging and they instil a savings habit by committing you to making regular monthly contributions.
+Regular savings and investment schemes can be an effective way to benefit from pound-cost averaging and they instill a savings habit by committing you to make regular monthly contributions.
 They are especially useful for small investors who want to put away a little each month.